susham/EZFTP/README.md

 ## Pre-built Install

    A pre-built executable is provided with this repository at /build/distributions/EZFTP.jar.
-To run it, use the following steps:

-   > cd build/distributions/
-   > tar -xvf cs510-agile-team3.tar
-   > cd cs510-agile-team3/bin
-   > ./cs510-agile-team3 [options]

-   So, the pre-build executable is located in the /bin directory of cs510-agile-team3.tar.

 ## Building this project